 |sdk-usage-examples||Some simple examples of how to use the SDK.|

-To work with Maven, add the following dependency to your project in your pom.xml file:
+To work with Maven, add the ALM Octane dependency to your project in your pom.xml file, as described in ALMOctaneJavaRESTSDK.

 The SDK repository can be found at:

 There you will see information about how to compile the project and create Javadoc.

 To use the ALM Octane Java SDK, you must authenticate, as you would when working directly with the REST API.
 For details, see Authenticating.

 Javadocs are HTML documentation generated from Java source code.
 Javadocs describe:

 Classes and methods

 Parameters and return values

 Deprecated classes and methods